Advanced Periodontal Care

-Gum disease affects millions of Americans, and can be the cause of serious risks to your health if left untreated.
+Gum disease is a bacterial infection of the periodontal tissues that surround your teeth.
+The condition affects millions of Americans, and can be the cause of serious risks to your health if left untreated.
 In addition to major dental problems that can result from gum disease, it may also elevate the risk of heart disease, stroke, diabetes, and other severe conditions.
 Our cosmetic dentist, Dr. Mark Sweeney, and his experienced team offer a comprehensive range of treatment options that can prevent gum disease from getting worse and give the gums a healthier appearance.
 Austin Dental Spa is equipped with the latest dentistry technologies to aid our dentists in evaluating gum disease and providing you with precise, effective treatment.

 Gum disease is typically caused by harmful bacteria invading the gums.
 This bacteria results from plaque that has built up along the teeth and gums.
 Even with regular brushing and flossing, small bits of plaque can still find its way into the gums and cause gingivitis, the least dangerous form of gum disease.
 Most people will be affected by gingivitis at some point, which is why we offer family dentistry options to ensure early treatment is available to stop gum disease from worsening.
 However, if treatment is not performed in the early stages of gingivitis, more serious gum disease can result, and that, in turn, can lead to overall health problems.
 This makes it vitally important to not only have routine dental checkups and teeth cleanings, but also to be aware of the symptoms of gum disease.
 Some of these symptoms include: